ibm-mas-manage/faq/docs/index.md

 - **Does OpenShift allow dynamic scaling?**

 	<span style="color:navy">
-	Yes, but MAS is not fully there yet.
+	Yes, but MAS does not fully support it yet.
 	</span>

 - **Is the hypervisor something IBM provides or is that open source?**

 	<span style="color:navy">
 	There are different hypervisor products.
-Windows server datacenter solution provides windows hypervisor license.
+IBM does not provide hypervisor.
 	</span>